 🥣 Ingredients and Notes

-- Pumpkin Pie Spice-A combination of cinnamon, ginger, allspice and cloves, these spices give a fragrant flavor to the batter.
+Pumpkin Pie Spice: A combination of cinnamon, ginger, allspice, and cloves, these spices give a fragrant flavor to the batter.

-- Pumpkin Puree-This adds that wonderful flavor of autumn.
+Pumpkin Puree: This adds that wonderful flavor of autumn.
 Use canned or roast your own and puree.
 Reserve the leftovers for another recipe, like this vegan pumpkin bread!

-- Almond Milk-I used unsweetened to keep this recipe refined sugar free.
+Almond Milk: I used unsweetened to keep this recipe refined sugar-free.
 You can use any other plant milk, such as soy milk or oat milk, as long as it is unsweetened.

-- Vanilla Extract: A touch of vanilla extract helps to meld the sweet flavors together.
+Vanilla Extract: A touch of vanilla extract helps to meld the sweet flavors together.

-- Maple Syrup (optional)–Maple syrup is a natural unrefined sugar.
+Maple Syrup (optional): Maple syrup is a natural unrefined sugar.
 Use organic if possible and drizzle on top of your serving.
 You could also add an optional tablespoon to the batter for a touch of natural sweetness.

-- Chopped Nuts (optional)-For added crunch and texture sprinkle some chopped nuts on top of your serving!
+Chopped Nuts (optional): For added crunch and texture sprinkle some chopped nuts on top of your serving!

-📋 Vegan Pumpkin Pancakes Instructions
+👩🏻🍳 How to Make Vegan Pumpkin Pancakes

-Step 1: Whisk together the dry ingredients (whole wheat flour, baking powder, pumpkin pie spice, and salt) in a large mixing bowl.
+- Whisk together the dry ingredients (whole wheat flour, baking powder, pumpkin pie spice, and salt) in a large mixing bowl.
 Set aside.

 💭 Expert Tips